ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * Maintain project roadmap
 * Facilitate release cycles
   * Facilitate communication to centralized exchanges listing BitShares tokens
-* Maintain physical presence for BitShares within co-working space (Boston, MA, US)
+* Maintain physical presence for BitShares within co-working space
 * Maintain a pool of candidates to select from to fulfill open roles
   * Contingency: If both a backlog of effort and an empty candidate pool for an open role exist, the accumulated budget funds may be allocated to a recruitment effort to fill the open role
 * Onboard and mentor Core Team Members
 * Facilitate standing collaboration sessions (Thrice weekly 2-hour blocks dispersed for international participation)
-* Approve invoices submitted by Core Team Members
+* Approve invoices submitted by Core Team Members, forward to BitShares Blockchain Foundation for remittance
 * Maintain vendor relationships for collaboration tools
 * Arrange accommodations for Developer Conference attendees